Apply to vetted scholarship programs in one click

 Apply for the FAFSA as soon as possible

 The bottom line for students is that it makes sense to apply for financial aid with the FAFSA as soon as possible.
-Students should not wait until receiving colleges acceptance to complete the FAFSA.
-Instead, they should aim to complete and submit the application shortly after the FAFSA opens up on October 1st.
+Students should not wait until receiving a colleges’ acceptance to complete the FAFSA.
+Instead, You should aim to complete and submit the application shortly after the FAFSA opens up on October 1st.
 This is the best way to qualify for the most financial aid possible so that you can graduate with little or no student loan debt.

 Frequently asked questions about when you should complete the FAFSA